How to Identify & Get Rid of Bad Basement Smells

 What you smell may be mold, mildew, cat urine (or feces), dead mice, or sewer gas.
-If you have an older home, there is a good chance you battle with water in your basement, which leads to some of these problem smells.
-Even if you have a sump pump installed in your basement, it may not be enough to combat mold and mildew.
-You may also have blockages in plumbing, drains, vents, or HVAC systems.
+If you have an older home, there's a good chance you battle with moisture in your basement, which leads to some of these problem smells.
+Even if you install a sump pump, it might not be enough to combat mold.
+You could also have blockages in plumbing, drains, vents, or HVAC systems.

 Mold and Mildew